sametcopur/treemind/docs/source/example.rst

 This bar plot presents each feature's contribution, showing the positive or negative impact on the prediction.
 If column names (``columns``) are not specified, ``bar_plot`` will generate default names based on feature indices.
+If values contains more than single row, then results will be mean of their absolute values.